pigoz/lat/README.md

 # LaT
 ## Overview
 **La**nguage **T**ools is a set of tools to automate language acquisition through immersion.
 Includes sentence analysis (from books, subtitles) and Anki cards creation.
+The most interesting feature is looking up Japanese words of the current subtitle line, and exporting the current subtitle line to Anki.
 A screenshot is worth a lot more than words, so here's two screenshots:

 ### Automatic anki card creation
 <img src="https://user-images.githubusercontent.com/24681/91639632-42db3b80-ea18-11ea-8350-6d226ebc78e9.png" width="400" title="subs2srs">